The best beauty sleep starts here

 Green says that the best position for minimizing sleep wrinkles is on your back.
 If the position doesn’t come naturally, using a pillow designed for back sleeping may help you to adopt the supine position.
 Look for one that cradles the neck, such as the JuveRest pillow, designed by a plastic surgeon ($160, juverest.com).
 This will provide support while preventing you from rolling over during the night.
 Sleeping in the best position can help your skin and hair, leaving you well rested and ready for the day.

 Try a new night-time do

 Heat gets trapped at the nape of the neck while sleeping, leading to extra sweating and tangled, oily hair the next morning, says Vincent De Marco, hair stylist and owner of Vincent Hair Artistry in Los Angeles, CA. Snoozing on a silk pillowcase can help (it’s naturally cooling) as can a sleep-specific coif.
+Using a satin or silk pillowcase can help protect hair strands from excessive friction or rubbing, and therefore lead to less damage or split ends.
 Use De Marco’s styling tips, starting tonight.

 If you are frizz-prone

 To allow heat to escape while sleeping, separate hair into two high, loose pigtails on either side of the head.
 If your hair is oily, you can use an astringent on the scalp.
 Just be sure to add a little extra oil back before bed to help prevent the body from overproducing natural oils while you sleep.
 Place a drop or two of apricot kernel oil on the fingertips, then lightly tap wherever the astringent was applied.
 Using hair oil helps to keep hair healthy and prevent hair loss by reducing scalp dryness and promoting hair growth and strength.